dankamongmen/notcurses/doc/man/man1/notcurses-view.1.md

 **-l loglevel**: Log everything (high log level) or nothing (log level 0) to stderr.

 **-s scalemode**: Scaling mode, one of **none**, **scale**, or **stretch**.

+**-k**: Inhibit use of the alternate screen.
+Necessary if you want the output left on your terminal after the program exits.

 files: Select which files to render, and what order to render them in.